Echo5Dev/MDRG-ModSettingsMenu/README.md

 * MDRG v0.95
 > Also works on v0.90, and should hopefully be compatible with future versions too

-TODO: insert preview here

 ## For Users
-1. Ensure you have MelonLoader v0.7.2+ installed in your game. <br>https://github.com/LavaGang/MelonLoader/releases
+1. Ensure you have MelonLoader v0.7.2+ installed in your game: [/LavaGang/MelonLoader/releases](https://github.com/LavaGang/MelonLoader/releases)
+2. Download `ModSettingsMenu.zip` from the [releases](https://github.com/Echo5Dev/MDRG-ModSettingsMenu/releases/)
-2. Drop the mod file (`ModSettingsMenu.dll`) into your game `Mods` folder.
+3. Open the .zip file and drop the mod file (`ModSettingsMenu.dll`) into your game `Mods` folder.
-3. Open the MSM menu using the new button in the Options menu.
+4. Open the MSM menu using the new button in the Options menu.

 ## For Modders